 Restricted fund balance - this consists of amounts that are restricted to specific purposes, that is, when constraints placed on the use of resources are either a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or b) imposed by law through constitutional provisions or enabling legislation.
 The Institute Fund is restricted by Illinois statute.
-The following accounts' fund balances are restricted by grant agreements or contracts: West Cook Math Initiative, Technology for Success, State Free Lunch and Breakfast, School Breakfast Program, and National School Lunch Program.
+The following accounts' fund balances are restricted by grant agreements or contracts: West Cook Math Initiative, Technology for Success, State Free Lunch and Breakfast, School Breakfast Program, National School Lunch Program, RSSP, Truants Alternative and Optional Education, Pilot Regional Safe School Cooperative Education, and IL-AWARE.

-Committed fund balance - this consists of amounts with self-imposed constraints or limitations that have been placed at the highest level of decision making.
+Committed fund balance - this consists of amounts with self-imposed constraints or limitations that have been place at the highest level of decision making.
 There are no accounts presenting a committed fund balance.

 Assigned fund balance - this consists of net amounts that are constrained by the Center's intent to be used for specific purposes, but that are neither restricted nor committed.
 The accounts presented with assigned fund balances are specified for a particular purpose by the Executive Director.
-The ALOP account has an assigned fund balance.
+The Center's assigned fund balances include ALOP and Fingerprinting.

 Unassigned fund balance - available expendable financial resources in a governmental fund that are not designated for a specific purpose.
 Unassigned fund balance may also include negative balances for any governmental fund if expenditures exceed amounts restricted, committed, or assigned for those purposes.
-The Center's unassigned fund balance includes the following funds: Local Sources, General State Aid/RSSP Tuition, Fingerprinting, Non-Public School Compliance Services, Multitier System of Support, RSSP, Truants Alternative & Optional Education Program, Title II - Teacher Quality - Leadership Grant, Title I - School Improvement and Accountability, Pilot Regional Safe School Cooperative Education Program, and AdvancED.
+The Center's unassigned fund balances include the following accounts: Local Sources, General State Aid/RSSP Tuition, Non-Public School Compliance Services, Multi-tier System of Support, I.S.C Operations, Title II - Teacher Quality - Leadership Grant, Title I - School Improvement and Accountability, ESSA Non-Public Ombudsman, AdvancED, and ESSER - Digital Equity.